Fundamental quantum limits for detecting ultrahigh frequency gravitational waves

-In the modeling, we adopt the same configuration and optical parameters as in Sec.\,\ref{sec:laserifo}.
-The result shows that photon counting outperforms homodyne detection for weak stochastic signals, both for single detector and broadband limit, as shown in Fig.\,\ref{fig:individual detector_pc}.
-Here, the broadband sensitivity limit is also a combination of peak sensitivity of multiple detectors.
+In the modeling in the main text, we identically utilized the optical parameters in Table.\,\ref{table:L-resonators}.

-Numerically, the broadband detectable \(\Omega_{\mathrm{GW}}\) threshold for ideal photon counting with different parameter settings is given by: } If only the first optical bandwidth is utilized, the corresponding detection limit becomes:
+{Broadband detectable \(\Omega_{\mathrm{GW}}\) threshold for ideal photon counting could be numerically estimated as:} } {Here, the value within parentheses correspond to case when only the first optical bandwidth is employed.}

-We also study the influence of mechanical back action to the minimum detectable threshold.
-In a laser interferometer, the strength of mechanical back action can be quantitatively described by a parameter \( \cal K \), defined as:

-where $S^{\rm vac}_{\rm shot}(f)$ and $S^{\rm vac}_{\rm rad}(f)$ is the quantum shot noise level and quantum radiation noise level with vacuum state injection.
-Back-action would lead to an additional photon flux at readout, given by:

-Applying Eq.\,\ref{pc_snr}, the minimum detectable threshold for unity SNR with back action takes the following form:

-In L-shaped interferometer, the coefficient \( \cal K \) can be expressed in terms of the detector parameters as\cite{L-shaped}:

-where $M$ is the mass of end mirror, and optical parameters are defined in Tab.\,\ref{table:parameters}.
-By setting the mass of the end mirror to 500\,kg, we numerically model the impact of mechanical back action, as presented in Fig.\,\ref{fig:pc_backaction}.
-With this parameter setting, the back action only destroys the $1/f^5$ scaling of $\Omega_{\rm GW}$ limit below 3kHz.
-At ultra-high frequencies, back action does not significantly affect the system's performance.
-Thus, feasibility of photon counting is basically restricted by classical effects, like the classical noise or the dark count (false reading at the single-photon detector).

-\textbf{Channel Limit:} As discussed in Sec.\,\ref{sec:channel}, the channel limit is actually the ultimate sensitivity limit over all the possible input quantum state and readout scheme, and specific measurement scheme that saturates the channel limit remains largely uncertain.
+\textbf{Channel Limit:} Channel limit is actually the ultimate sensitivity limit over all the possible input quantum state and readout scheme, and specific measurement scheme that saturates the channel limit remains largely uncertain.